gurkenlabs/litiengine/CODE_OF_CONDUCT.md

-# LITIengine Code of Conduct
+# LITIENGINE Code of Conduct

 ## Our Pledge